veebch/veebkeeb/README.md

 ## One Tweak Beyond

 If your use-case differs, you may want to use mappings tailored to your app of choice.
-The macropad uses a **ymdk/ymd09** board that can be remapped easily using [qmk_toolbox](https://github.com/qmk/qmk_toolbox).
+The macropad uses a **ymdk/ymd09** board that can be remapped easily using [qmk_toolbox](https://github.com/qmk/qmk_toolbox) or command-line qmk.

-## Re-mapping your veebkeeb with a new keymap
+## Re-mapping your veebkeeb with a new keymap (using qmk toolbox)

 1. Open QMK-toolbox